Last Updated on June 9, 2023

 Corporations can further lower the overhead costs of Android device management by using Geofence in AirDroid Business.
 For example, IT admins in logistics companies may find detailed route history for each device recorded in the centralized dashboard called Admin Console.
 To closely track the movement of each deployed Android and take preventive measures for emergencies, you can create separate automated workflows and digital parameters for your devices.

 When a device enters or exits the designated fence, it may activate a particular workflow and trigger a security action to protect your company data from being accessed by outsiders.
 Other security measures you can configure include remote lock or remote wipe on Android.

-Lost and stolen devices can generate problems including confidential data loss, device deployment setbacks, and employee downtime.
+Lost or stolen devices can generate problems including loss of confidential data, device deployment setbacks, and employee downtime.
 With Geofence and workflow management, you can save unnecessary technical fixes and allocate financial resources for revenue growth.

 4. Keep your apps up-to-date

 Regular app maintenance comes with multiple benefits.
-Having your softwares and applications updated is also another way to save budget on business device management.
+Having your software and applications updated is also another way to save budget on business device management.
 Keeping your Android apps at the latest version is important so you can enhance data security and improve user experience at the same time.
-Since each device has numerous apps installed and serve different purposes, you’ll need Application Management Services (AMS) to perform bulk updates or other configurations remotely.
+Since each device has numerous apps installed and serve different purposes, you will need Application Management Services (AMS) to perform bulk updates or other configurations remotely.

 An Android app management tool like AMS brings several advantages to companies.
-As more companies are developing their in-house apps for streamlined productivity, it’s recommended to run app tests before releasing them officially, especially when your company is using different Android models for work.
+As more companies are developing their in-house apps for streamlined productivity, it is recommended to run app tests before releasing them officially, especially when your company is using different Android models for work.

 5. Assign restricted device ownership